raphael-group/fastBE/README.md

 frequency matrix* and specify the root as the second mutation in the frequency matrix with the command:
 ```
-fastbe search examples/sim_obs_frequency_matrix.txt -o examples/fastbe -f 1
+fastbe search examples/sim_obs_full_frequency_matrix.txt -o examples/fastbe -f 1
 ```
-Of course, one frequently then uses the inferred tree to infer the clones.
+As one often wants the clones, one can use the inferred tree to infer the clones with phylogenetically constrained clustering.
 To do this, we run the *cluster* command with the inferred *mutation tree* and the frequency matrix:
 ```
 fastbe cluster -k 10 examples/fastbe_tree.txt examples/sim_obs_full_frequency_matrix.txt -o examples/fastbe -l L2
 ```